 The buffalo fence was less of a fence, and more of a small island, where lots of guides and a few tourists were milling around.
+Here, we changed boats.
 We waded ashore and inspected our two mokoros, a type of long, slender canoe.

-We boarded the mokoros and pushed off into the glassy water, Wessel and myself sharing one, and Jeff on his own in the other.
+We boarded the mokoros and pushed off into the flat, glassy water.
+Wessel and myself shared one, and Jeff was on his own in the other.
 It had been cold that morning, but by now the midday sun was beating down ferociously.

-The wetlands were calm and still, and so clear that we could see the thick red and green roots of the reeds spiralling and intertwining beneath us.
+The wetlands were calm and still, and so clear that we could see the thick red and green roots of the reeds spiralling and intertwining beneath us to the bottom.
+The water was amazingly deep.
 As we drifted through, we were enveloped by millions of dry grassy reeds, forming a surreal grassland around us.

 The guide, a tall local with a jovial attitude and colourful Rastafarian beanie, laughed.
-“Water spider“, he replied in a deep voice, thick with African accent.
+“Water spider“, he replied in a deep voice, in a thick African accent.
 He assured us they were harmless.
 Harmless, indeed, but they were itchy and irritating, and they were swarming everywhere.

 Visiting in winter is not ideal for wildlife

-The two guides told us to stay in the boat as they jumped ashore, finding high ground and standing aloft like meerkat sentries for a few minutes.
+Our mokoro stopped against a bank of reeds, and the guides hopped out to tie the boat up.
+The two guides told us to stay in the boat as they climbed up the embankment, finding high ground and standing aloft like meerkat sentries for a few minutes.
+They gestured to us.
 Excited, we joined them ashore.
 They were on the lookout for elephants.